- Undergraduate Programs Online

 Online Bachelor of Science (BS) in Cybersecurity

 As the number of cyberattacks have grown in frequency, government organizations, financial institutions, healthcare organizations and corporations in all industries understand the importance of professionals who will keep their confidential information, private records and their overall information secure.

-The online Bachelor of Science in Cybersecurity degree program is designed to prepare a generation of students to enter the workforce equipped to create innovative solutions to protect information in the face of hackers and growing cybersecurity threats.
+The William Woods University Online Bachelor of Science in Cybersecurity degree program is designed to prepare a generation of students to enter the workforce equipped to create innovative solutions to protect information in the face of hackers and growing cybersecurity threats.
 Through your study you will gain a wide range of experience and a deep understanding of the cybersecurity field as you take courses in areas such as cybersecurity, systems analysis, cybercrime and information warfare, encryption techniques and more.

 - Gain hands-on experience working in our cybersecurity lab applying your knowledge in areas such as cyber-attacks and defenses, cloud security, and cybercrime and information warfare.